bitrise-io/devcenter/_articles/deploy/android-deploy/deploying-android-apps.md

 The `Deploy to bitrise.io - Apps, Logs, Artifacts` Step attaches all the generated artifacts to your build and uploads them into the [ APPS & ARTIFACTS](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
 By default, the value of the `Enable public page for the App?` input field is set to `true`.
 This way, once the build runs, a public install page will be available with a long and random URL which can be shared with others who are not registered on Bitrise.

-You can notify user groups or individual users that your APK file has been built by roles or email address.
+You can notify user groups or individual users that your APK file has been built by specifying roles and/or email addresses.
 You can share the app's public install page with anyone if you set the following input fields:

 1. Go to the `Deploy to bitrise.io` step.
 2. In the `Notify: User Roles` input field, add the role (for example, `testers`, `developers`, `admins`) so that only those get notified who have been granted with this particular role.